meteor-vue/vue-meteor-tracker/README.md

     // Threads list
     // This will update the 'threads' array property on the Vue instance
-    // that we set in the data() hook earlier
+    // that we set in the data() hook earlier threads () {
-    // You can use a function directly if you don't need
-    // parameters coming from the Vue instance threads () {
       // Here you can use Meteor reactive sources
       // like cursors or reactive vars